Tax relief on pension contributions

 Net pay scheme

-If your pension scheme uses the net pay arrangement method, tax relief is instead given by deducting the gross pension contribution from your earnings before you pay tax.
-Tax relief is given there and then by reducing your taxable earnings.
-Therefore, there is no tax to reclaim from HMRC and you have made a gross contribution.
+If your pension is a workplace pension, then it might be a net pay scheme.
+If your pension scheme uses the net pay arrangement method, tax relief is given by deducting the gross pension contribution from your gross earnings before you pay any tax.
+Tax relief is given there and then through the payroll calculation because the pension contribution reduces your taxable earnings.
+Therefore, there is no tax to reclaim from HMRC because amount deducted from your earnings is the same as your gross pension contribution.

 You can read more detail about how tax relief is given in these different circumstances on our page How tax relief is given on pension contributions.